 - Extreme and unusual lethargy

-Keep your dog warm and safe from extreme temperatures that can lead to canine colds, the flu, hypothermia, and if left untreated,; serious canine respiratory issues.
+Keep your dog warm and safe from extreme temperatures that can lead to canine colds, the flu, hypothermia, and, if left untreated, serious canine respiratory issues.
 It’s important to check the weather outside, touch your dog’s body, and watch their body language.
-Pet parents should especially do this if it is noticeably cold outside.
+Pet parents should especially do this if it is noticeably cold out.

 Can Dogs Catch Colds From Humans?

 So, you’ve caught a cold and have a stuffy nose, but your fur baby wants to cuddle.
 The good news is, you don’t have to turn them away!
 Most canine infections and viruses, such as the common cold or flu, are species-specific.
 A species-specific virus means you don’t have to worry about passing it along to your dog!

 What is Canine Influenza Virus?

 Canine influenza virus; or, CIV, is primarily the result of two influenza strains: H3N8 from an equine origin and H3N2 from an avian origin.
 According to VCA Hospitals, Both of these strains were previously known to infect species other than dogs, but have since evolved to affect dogs, as well.

 Dogs of any breed, age, sex, or health status are at risk of infection when exposed to the virus.
 Two strains of CIV have been identified in the U.S. The H3N8 strain of CI was first found in 2004 in Florida and has since spread to several other states.
 In 2015, the H3N2 virus strain was identified in Chicago.

 How do Dogs Catch Colds?